-If you have questions about renewing your license or about meeting IFTA Alabama requirements, a Trucking Management Service can provide the answers you seek.
+If you have questions about renewing your license or about meeting IFTA Alabama requirements, a Trucking Management Software can provide the answers you seek.

 Knowing how to manage a trucking business involves more than being a great trucker.
 The paperwork alone can use up far too much of your valuable time.
-The best way to stay organized and maintain compliance is with the expertise of a professional trucking management service.
+The best way to stay organized and maintain compliance is with the expertise of professional trucking management software.
 All aspects of your business, such as renewing IFTA stickers and IFTA permits and managing dispatches, expenses, and invoices, can all be handled all in one place.
 Also, you’ll never be late filing IFTA reports and taxes.
-A trucking management service tracks the miles driven by state and even helps you keep your logbook in order!
+Our trucking management software tracks the miles driven by state and even helps you keep your logbook in order!

 Learn more about how to save time, meet deadlines, and increase profits, by contacting us at TruckingOffice.
 We make filing your quarterly IFTA easy by keeping all of your information in one place.
 We track everything you need for IFTA including miles by state and fuel gallons by state.
 Your miles are calculated automatically using PC*Miler.
 One of our representatives is available to answer your questions about IFTA and tell you more about the services we offer.

 Start filing your IFTA the easy way today!